 8.1 Notification: Any cancellation or reduction in time of services provided must be submitted via e mail or other formal written notification, authorised by the Head Teacher/Budget Holder and sent to the Music Service office: email@example.com

-8.2 ‘One off’ visit cancellations (e.g. school trips, exams, closures, etc.) Cancelled visits must be notified in writing to the Services for Education office giving a period of notice of not less than 10 clear working days prior to the lesson or the normal charge will be levied.
-While schools should discuss such variations directly with Services for Education teachers, formal notification/confirmation must be provided by the school via email to the Services for Education office: email@example.com .
+8.2 ‘One off’ visit cancellations (e.g. school trips, exams, closures, etc.) Cancelled visits must be notified in writing to the Services For Education office giving a period of notice of not less than 10 clear working days prior to the lesson or the normal charge will be levied.
+While schools should discuss such variations directly with Services for Education teachers, formal notification/confirmation must be provided by the school via email to the Services for Education office: firstname.lastname@example.org

 8.3 The school will be liable for the cost of cancelled lessons where less than 10 full working days’ notice has been provided (this includes lessons cancelled by the school at short notice due to strike action and other similar unplanned circumstances – see section 5.5).

 8.3 Partial reduction of provision totalling not more than 50% of total services